Ability to Benefit (ATB) Test

 student sitting at a computer

-Students who have a foreign high school diploma applying for New York State (NYS) grants are required to meet the New York State Ability to Benefit (ATB) exam standards by passing the following ATB test modules:
+Students who have a foreign high school diploma applying for New York State (NYS) Financial Aid are required to meet the New York State Ability to Benefit (ATB) test standards by passing the following ATB test sections:

 Ability to Benefit (ATB) Test Score Chart